Siddharthprabhakar/CodeOdyssey/README.md

 - **Bootstrap**: Utilized for responsive and mobile-first design, speeding up development and ensuring a consistent look and feel.

 - **JavaScript**: Enhances interactivity, providing a smooth and dynamic user experience.

+- **Express.js**: Handles the backend logic and API endpoints, making the application dynamic.

+- **MongoDB**: Stores data related to roadmaps and user information.

 ## Getting Started